LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     also have in your downloaded examples.

 Except on very geometrically oriented topics, text-oriented learners may be happiest just reading the book.
-For those who learn best with a combination of spoken words combined with written words, the videos should be a good start.
+For those who learn best with spoken words combined with written words, the videos should be a good start.
 Even if you use a video for a section, you are encouraged to review the written text afterward.
 Then be aware of the written version for quick reference.